sayandedotcom/youtube_clone_reactjs/README.md

 ```

 Once your server has started, go to this url `http://localhost:3000/` and you will see the website running on a Development Server.

+### 📌 WARNING
+If the app does not load anything or the search function doesn't work, it is very likely the daily YouTube API quota has exceeded.
+There are only 5000 daily quotas for free usage, and each search costs 100 quotas.

 ### 📌 Authors
 -[Sayan De](https://github.com/sayande2002)